 - 2 days in Dublin: This guide is for those travelers who have a little more room in their schedule to discover the Irish capital.

-While we talked about the best day trips in Ireland and beyond, you will want to read our guide to the best day tours from Dublin if you’re unsure what tour suits your needs the best.
+While we talked about the best day trips in Ireland and beyond, you will want to read our guide to the best day tours from Dublin if you’re unsure what tour suits best your needs.

 It’s a comparison of what they offer and what you can expect in terms of sights, transportation, and group sizes.